 Is it possible to create a startup that can sponsor my H-1B visa?
 Marc posed that question to the Alcorn Immigration Law team when he came to our office for a consultation.

 Our short answer was yes, startup founders can get H-1B visas from their companies.
-But careful planning—and timing—are crucial to make that happen without jeopardizing the ability to legally remain in the U.S.
+But careful planning—and timing—are crucial to making that happen without jeopardizing the ability to legally remain in the U.S.

 Determining a Path